Cognitive Dissonance as the Structural Antagonist

 Parallax is the apparent shift in an object’s position when it is viewed from different angles.
 The object remains fixed.
 The observer’s location changes, and the apparent reality changes with it.

-Narrative perception works the same way.
-The fixed point is the love interest’s action: a look, a touch, a softened voice, a carefully timed act of care.
+Narrative perception can work in a similar way.
+The observed point is the love interest’s action: a look, a touch, a softened voice, a carefully timed act of care.
 The changing position is the protagonist’s interior angle.
-Through desire, the action reads as invitation.
-Through fear, the same action becomes politeness, manipulation, pity, obligation, or social ease.
+Through desire, the action may read as invitation.
+Through fear, the same action may appear to be politeness, manipulation, pity, obligation, or social ease.

 From Misreading to Misconstruction